zdravkov/kendo-docs/api/wrappers/jsp/upload.md

         <kendo:upload-success>
             <script>
                 function(e) {
-                    // Code to handle the Success event.
+                    // Code to handle the success event.
                 }
             </script>
         </kendo:upload-success>
     </kendo:upload>

 ### <kendo:upload-upload>

 Fires when one or more files are about to be uploaded.